Stanisław Skalski: Return to Poland and arrest

 After the war Skalski returned to Poland in 1947 and joined the Air Force of the Polish Army.
 In 1948 however he was arrested under the false charge of espionage.
-Sentenced to death, he spent three years awaiting the execution, after which his sentence was changed to life imprisonment in Wronki Prison.
+In 1950, he was sentenced to death, he spent three years awaiting the execution, after which his sentence was changed to life imprisonment in Wronki Prison.

 After the end of Stalinism in Poland, in 1956 he was released, rehabilitated, and allowed to join the military.
 He served at various posts in the Headquarters of the Polish Air Force.
 He wrote memoires of the 1939 campaign Czarne krzyże nad Polską ("Black crosses over Poland", 1957).
 On 20 May 1968 he was nominated the secretary general of the Aeroklub Polski and on 10 April 1972 he retired.
 On 15 September 1988 he was promoted to the rank of brigadier general.
-In 1990 he met with the German pilot he had rescued on the first day of the war.
+In 1990 he met with the German pilot whom he had rescued on the first day of the war.

-Stanisław Skalski died in Warsaw on 12 November 2004.
+Skalski died in Warsaw on 12 November 2004.
+He was buried at the Powązki Military Cemetery.

+Remembrance

+In 2005, a commemorative plaque was unveiled at his birth home in Warsaw at al. Wyzwolenia 10.
+In the same year, Skalski was the subject of a documentary film entitled Spętany anioł (Shackled Angel) by Zbigniew Kowalewski.

+In 2007, Skalski's biography by Katarzyna Ochabska was published.

+In 2008, Agnieszka Bujas directed a film Żyłem jak chciałem (I Lived Life My Way) which is devoted to the life and legacy of Skalski.

+In 2015, another biography of Skalski was published.
+It was written by Grzegorz Sojda and Grzegorz Śliżewski and was titled Generał pilot Stanisław Skalski: portret ze światłocieniem.

+On 2 November 2015, Vice Secretary of State, Maciej Jankowcki, acting on behalf of the Minister of Defence granted the name of Stanisław Skalski to 22nd Air Base in Malbork.